danielfett/draft-dpop/main.md

 says that other parameters might be present while placing no functional requirements on their presence, and [@RFC6750] is effectively silent on the content of the access token as it relates to validity).
-As such, a client MAY send a DPoP-bound access token using the `Bearer` scheme upon receipt of a `WWW-Authenticate: Bearer` challenge from a protected resource (or if it has prior such knowledge about the capabilities of the protected resource).
+As such, a client can send a DPoP-bound access token using the `Bearer` scheme upon receipt of a `WWW-Authenticate: Bearer` challenge from a protected resource (or if it has prior such knowledge about the capabilities of the protected resource).
 The effect of this likely simplifies the logistics of phased